jaantollander/masters-thesis/content/43_metadata.md

 Total rates of `getattr` and `setattr` operations from compute nodes to each MDT.
 We can see that the `getattr` rate is consistent, but the `setattr` has large spikes.
 These rates indicate the frequency of querying and modifying file attributes, such as file ownership, access rights, and timestamps.
-These rates may be elevated rates for example, due to the creation of temporary files.
+For example, these rates may be elevated due to the creation of temporary files.
 In Figure \ref{fig:density-1}, we inspect the contribution of different users to the `setattr` rate on MDT.
 \label{fig:total-mdt-3}
 ](figures/2022-10-27_mdt_compute_3.svg)